 - Off road technology – differential locks, ABS, Descent controls and Traction Control

 - Failed Ascent Recovery (due to loss of power/loss of traction)

 - Regaining traction

 - Common off-road hazards

 - Health & Safety legislation for off-road drivers (PUWER & HSAW)

 - Controlling and ensuring a safe working environment while off road

-All training is run by our RoSPA Approved 4x4 Instructors.
+All training is run by our RoSPA certified 4x4 Instructors.
 Where courses include on-road training, instructors will also be DVSA ADIs.